 How much does an abortion cost at carafem?

-carafem offers two different types of abortion; the abortion pill and the carafem procedure.
+carafem offers two different types of abortion; the abortion pill and the in-office procedure.
 You can visit this page to check your eligibility and read more about each type.
 Most carafem locations provide abortion care up to 13 weeks.
 Please check each location’s page to verify local regulations.

-Note: the abortion pill is available at carafem up to 11 weeks and the carafem procedure is available up to about 13 weeks depending on your location.
+Note: the abortion pill is available at carafem before 11 weeks and the in-office procedure is available up to about 13 weeks depending on your location.

 How much does an abortion cost in the US?